Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 };
 ```

 As you can see, not much has changed.
-We simply replaced the type with an interface declaration.
+We replaced the type with an interface declaration.

 ## The difference between a type and interface